Landscaping contractors in

 Meet experience requirements

-Document 4 years of landscape contracting experience or complete approved education program through community college or trade school
+Document 4 years of landscape contracting experience OR complete approved education program through accredited institution

 Submit application

-File application with Florida DBPR including experience documentation, financial statements, and required fees
+File application with Florida DBPR including experience documentation, education transcripts, and application fee of approximately $300

 Pass examinations